gowtham4545/gowtham4545/README.md

 # 👋 Hi there, I'm Gowtham!

 ## About Me
-I'm currently working as an **Associate SW Systems Engineer at Extreme Networks**.
+I'm currently working as an **Software Engineer at Extreme Networks**.
 With a strong passion for software engineering and systems development, I thrive on solving complex problems and creating innovative solutions.

 Previously, I interned at **Juniper Networks**, where I gained valuable experience in network technology and software systems.